Sonal Chauhan: Acting career

 She first appeared on screen in Himesh Reshammiya's Aap Kaa Surroor.
-She appeared opposite Emraan Hashmi.
+She appeared opposite Emraan Hashmi in her Hindi film debut in Jannat which she would go on to earn a nomination for Best Female Debut from the Filmfare Awards.
 She has also signed a three-film deal with the Bhatts, of which two are pending.

 She also sang a duet with KK for the song "Kaise Bataoon" in the film 3G.

 She acted in a Telugu film Legend costarring Nandamuri Balakrishna and marking her comeback to Tollywood.
 Her next project was Pandaga Chesko.
 In early 2015, she signed two Telugu films: Size Zero opposite Arya and Sher opposite Nandamuri Kalyan Ram.

 In early July 2015, she signed another Telugu film, Dictator.